MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_11_Using_background_jobs_and_scheduled_jobs.md

 1. On **LON-DC1**, open **Active Directory Users and Computers**.
 1. Select a user from the **Managers** organizational unit (OU) in **Active Directory Users and Computers**, and then disable the user account.
+1. Verify that the disabled user account is a member of the **Managers** security group.
 1. Open the **Task Scheduler**.
 1. Create a new task with the following properties:

-    - Name and description: **Delete Disabled User from Managers Security Group**
+    - Name and description: Enter **Remove Disabled User from Managers Security Group**
-    - Security options: **Run whether user is logged on or not** and **Run with highest privileges**
+    - Security options: Enter **Run whether user is logged on or not** and **Run with highest privileges**
-    - Trigger settings: **Daily** and set the time to five minutes after the current time
+    - Trigger settings: Enter **Daily** and set the time to five minutes after the current time
     - Actions: Set **Program/script** to **PowerShell.exe**
     - Add arguments (optional): Enter **-ExecutionPolicy Bypass E:\\Labfiles\\Mod11\\DeleteDisabledUserManagersGroup.ps1**
     - Settings: Set **If the task is already running, then the following rule applies** to **Stop the existing instance**

-1. After five minutes, review the history of the **Delete Disabled User from Managers Security Group** task.
+1. After five minutes, review the history of the **Remove Disabled User from Managers Security Group** task.
-1. Return to **Active Directory Users and Computers** and verify that the disabled user account from step 2 is no longer a member of the **Managers** security group.
+1. Return to **Active Directory Users and Computers** and verify that the user account you disabled is no longer a member of the **Managers** security group.